 The wake is always relatively wide because the boundary layer separates from the surface at some point, [5, 7, 6].
 This greatly increases the aerodynamic resistance.
-Controlling separation remains a difficult problem, as discussed by Shen and Xiao [4].
+Controlling separation remains a difficult problem, [4].

 There is also the problem that the boundary layer is normally turbulent.
 By itself, turbulence will increase drag due to its thermodynamically irreversible mechanics, [9].
 However, often transition to turbulence decreases drag instead because it also tends to delay separation.